-Head of the WHO in Ukraine Marte Everard welcomed the participants of the event and emphasized on its importance.
+Marte Everard, WHO Representative in Ukraine, welcomed the participants of the event and emphasized on its importance.

 “It is very important that we began to realize that the situation on the roads needs a better solution.
 Speeding danger is really important because on the exhibition we see how often cars crash.
 So, the Government and big cities leaders should realize that a number of measures should be organized to reduce mortality.
 It includes infrastructure development, traffic lights functionality, providing cycle-paths and transitions for children.
 People also must realize that they should discipline themselves and everybody around.
 People have to use belts, pay attention to the speed limit, behave carefully while driving”– she said.

 According to Marte Everard, it is essentially important for the Parliament to collaborate with NGO’s in the development of proper traffic policy.

 Victor Zagreba, founder of the NGO “Vision Zero”, an advocacy manager for “For safe roads” campaign, described the scale of the problem:

 “According to the Ministry of Healthcare, during the last year about 4,800 people was killed and about 50,000 more was injured on the roads.
 Imagine a city with a size of Uzhgorod, which would be bombed – in fact, if you will count a number of victims, it happens in Ukraine for two years.
 Ukrainian car accident mortality index is the worst in Europe, and in 2.5 times worse than in the EU.”